QBR Frameworks That Actually Drive Pipeline

 The takeaway

-• Restructure your next QBR around the 80/20 rule.
-Spend 20% of the time on retrospective analysis and 80% on forward commitments, named accounts, and specific asks.
+Restructure your next QBR around forward commitments.
+Keep retrospective analysis concise, then spend most of the session on named accounts and specific asks.
 End every QBR with at least three written decisions and named owners.

-• Audit your committed pipeline against three tests before your QBR: deals over 90 days in stage, deals with fewer than three engaged stakeholders, and deals without a confirmed compelling event.
-Expect to disqualify 40-55% of what's currently in your forecast — and rebuild from there.
+Audit your committed pipeline against three tests before your QBR: deals over 90 days in stage, deals with fewer than three engaged stakeholders, and deals without a confirmed compelling event.
+Expect to disqualify a painful share of what's currently in your forecast — and rebuild from there.

-• Build your QBR from next quarter's math, not last quarter's results.
-Calculate the exact number of opportunities you need on day one to hit 120% of quota, identify the gap, and bring three specific proposals to close it.
+Build your QBR from next quarter's math, not last quarter's results.
+Calculate the opportunities needed on day one to finish above plan, identify the gap, and bring three specific proposals to close it.
 This single shift moves you from reporting to leading.

 Put this into practice